dlenski/wtf/README.md

 ---------------------------

-WTF current fixes or detects a few common types of whitespace errors.
-Most of these options have three possible values enabling the user to fix, report, or ignore the corresponding whitespace error.
+WTF current fixes or detects a few common types of whitespace issues.
+Most of these options have three possible values enabling the user to fix, report, or ignore the corresponding whitespace issue.

 Remove trailing spaces at the ends of lines (default is **fix**):